GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

     :emphasize-lines: 5

 Here, the line ``version == 3 is true`` is a guard.
-No input is consumed at this line, but if the expression does not evaluate to true, it triggers a parse failure.
+No input is consumed at this line, but if the expression does not evaluate to ``true``, it triggers a parse failure.

 If ``e`` is a ``maybe``-typed value, we can use the guards ``e is just`` or